WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 [warning] Not Recommended: The non-profit organization was endowed with a $1.5M grant. [/warning]
 [warning] Not Recommended: The non-profit organization was endowed with a $1.5 mn grant. [/warning]
 [tip] Recommended: The non-profit organization was endowed with a $1.5 million grant.  [/tip]

+In some contexts, using the abbreviations may be more relevant or suited.
+If you use them, follow these guidelines:
+- Don't put a space between the number and the abbreviation.
+- Add a noun to indicate what the number measures and to avoid confusion between *kilo, or mega* for example.
+-